bbc/newslabs-docs/docs/Triplestore.md

 ## REST API Endpoints
 **NOTE: All request parameters must be URLEncoded**

+The Response format for all the Creative Work API requests is [JSON-LD](http://json-ld.org/)

 Examples for all of these can be found in the Postman collection referenced above.

 ### 1. GET a concept from the knowledge base